How to apply

 We will conduct our own checks with Kent County Council and other councils for any other areas where you have lived in the last 10 years.

-If your children, or any other child you have cared for, have ever been subject to a Child Protection Plan, legal proceedings or compulsorily removed from your care, you will not be able to be a supported homes host.
+If your children, or any other child you have cared for, have ever been subject to a Child Protection Plan, legal proceedings or were removed from your care, it is very unlikely that you’ll be able to be a supported homes host.

 We will take up: